 #10.
 Crepe Paper Maze

-Create a crepe paper maze in your hallway or a room.
-Use a roll of crepe paper and fasten it with tape criss crossing across the hallway or room.
+Create a paper maze along your hallway using a roll of crepe paper and fasten it with tape criss-crossing across the hallway or room.

-You want it to be difficult enough, but doable.
-They have to go through the maze without breaking the paper.
+The aim is for the kids to go through the maze one at a time and get to the other end without breaking the paper.
 Brassy Apple has easy to follow instructions.

 #11.
 Play a Card Game

 How about a game of Spoons?
 This fast-paced, fast-moving card game is good for 4-10 players.
 You just need a couple of decks of cards and some spoons.
 Read the Rules for Spoons.

 Another great game is 21 (also known as Pontoon or Blackjack) which works well for 5-8 players:

 - The aim for each player is to get their hand as close as possible to 21, but not going over 21.
 The best hand is a Pontoon, which is 21 points in two cards – this can only consist of an ace plus a picture card or ten.
 Hands with more than 21 points are bust and are worthless.

 - The dealer deals two cards to each player.
 The players examine their cards and decide if they are going to Stick or Twist.
 ‘Stick’ means no more cards; ‘Twist’ means getting another card.
 The dealer addresses the players in turn, who either Stick or Twist.
 If they are bust they declare ‘I’m Bust’ and put their cards down.